 Hegseth says US carried out 3 strikes on alleged drug-running boats in eastern Pacific, killing 14

-- On Monday, Defense Secretary Pete Hegseth said U.S. military struck three boats in the Eastern Pacific, killing 14 and leaving one survivor at President Donald Trump's direction.
+- On October 28, 2025, Defense Secretary Pete Hegseth announced the U.S. military carried out three strikes Monday in the eastern Pacific Ocean that destroyed four vessels, killing 14 and leaving one survivor off the coast of Colombia.

 The U.S. Department of War carried out a new attack on another boat attributed to drug trafficking in the eastern Pacific.